Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .2 Classification

-.Peptic ulcer (531)
+.Gastric ulcer (531)

-.Peptic ulcer of unspecified location (533)
+.Peptic ulcer of unspecified localization (533)

-.Peptic gastrojejunal ulcer after gastric resection (534)
+.Peptic gastrojejunal ulcer after gastrectomy (534)

 II.
 Clinical form